Skip to main content

 Space

-The data structure of space stations is as follows.
+The data structure of space is as follows.

-This interface is used to get all space stations created or invited to by the current requesting user.
+This interface is used to get all spaces created or invited to by the current requesting user.

 Example requests for cURL, Javascript SDK are provided in the area on the right for your reference.